alvincjin/Niagara/README.md

 ## Data-as-a-Service

-The service layer provides RESTful APIs built by Spray for users to easily interact with data for ad-hoc analytics.
+The service layer provides RESTful APIs built by Akka-Http for users to easily interact with data for ad-hoc analytics.
-Under the hood, the API triggers a Spark SQL query to run spark jobs on data stored in Cassandra.
+Under the hood, the API triggers either Spark SQL query for analytic on data stored in Cassandra or call Cassandra CQL API for ad-hoc queries.

 ### Tech Stack